-- adopt the requirements of the Code of Practice - approve annually in advance, prudential indicator limits for the following three years regarding: - the Authority's overall borrowing, - maximum and minimum exposure to fixed and variable interest rates; and - maximum annual exposures to investments maturing beyond a year. - approve an investment strategy for the forthcoming year setting out the criteria for both investing and selecting investment counterparties in compliance with Government guidance.
+- adopt the requirements of the Code of Practice - approve annually in advance, prudential indicator limits for the following three years regarding: - the Authority's borrowing limits, - the maturity structure of borrowing; and - maximum annual exposures to investments maturing beyond a year. - approve an investment strategy for the forthcoming year setting out the criteria for both investing and selecting investment counterparties in compliance with Government guidance.

 The Annual Treasury Management Strategy includes these procedures in order to manage the risks of the Authority's financial instrument exposure.
 It is approved by the Police, Fire and Crime Commissioner (PFCC) before the beginning of the financial year.
-In addition, it is current practice that the PFCC receives as a minimum a mid year review and a performance outturn report on the Authority's investment and borrowing activity.
+In addition, it is current practice that the PFCC receives, as a minimum, a mid year review and a performance outturn report on the Authority's investment and borrowing activity.